 One area of the digital asset landscape that got a recent boost was the world of stablecoins.
 These are a type of digital asset that has its value tied to a currency, commodity or financial instrument, and aim to make digital tokens less volatile to other types of digital assets.
 The UK’s Financial Conduct Authority (FCA) recently launched a discussion paper that is seeking feedback to help guide its approach to regulating stablecoins.

 Chor Teh, director of financial crime compliance at Moody’s Analytics, said, “In line with crypto’s increasing adoption, regulators are examining the best way to de-risk a historically volatile space.
-The FCA’s consultation looks like one of the first steps for doing so, with the regulator seeking to draft legislation for stablecoins before moving on to a wider range of crypto assets.
+The FCA’s consultation looks like one of the first steps for doing so, with the regulator seeking to draft legislation for stablecoins before moving on to a wider range of digital assets.
 What’s interesting about the consultation is the number of participants the FCA has suggested it’s suitable for.
-Outside of crypto firms, the FCA wants insights from consumer groups and retailers who may consider using stablecoins as an alternative form of payment.”
+Outside of digital asset firms, the FCA wants insights from consumer groups and retailers who may consider using stablecoins as an alternative form of payment.”

 Its consultation is aimed at helping develop the country’s regulation around stablecoins, with the HM Treasury having previously outlined its intention to define fiat-backed stablecoins within legislation as well as making changes to the payments legislation to enable payment for goods and services to be made through fiat-backed stablecoins.
 Other regulatory moves around stablecoins are happening around the world.
 Earlier this week, the Federal Reserve Chair Jerome Powell reportedly told House Democrats that the US needs a legislative framework for stablecoins.
 However, Reserve Bank of New Zealand Governor Adrian Orr recently voiced concerns that stablecoins are not stable.